greenwoodc/Interactive-Map/README.md

 Component to plot geographical points on a map based on a single/list of records.

-## Setup
+## Configuration

-Drag component on page layout and set required paramters.
+Drag component on page layout and set required parameters.

+**Please Note:** For multiple record mapping only Zoom Level is required.

 * Latitude
   * Type: Double